Ecuador's Dairy Industry: A Growing Sector

 Policy Developments

 The Ministry of Agriculture and Livestock of Ecuador has announced a new minimum support price for raw milk, set at $0.5043 per liter, effective from June 1st.
 This initiative is designed to support the dairy industry by ensuring fair pricing mechanisms in line with quality standards.
+Additionally, the government has introduced a new initiative allowing milk producers to sell their raw milk directly, eliminating intermediaries to empower dairy farmers by providing fair pricing and improving profitability.

-Despite challenges such as fluctuating supply due to weather conditions and high production costs from inefficient management practices, Ecuador's dairy sector demonstrates remarkable resilience.
+Despite challenges such as fluctuating supply due to weather conditions and high production costs from inefficient management practices, Ecuador\'s dairy sector demonstrates remarkable resilience.
 The country is poised to reinforce its standing in the regional market through continued innovation and international partnerships.
-The signing of sanitary protocols with China for dairy exports underscores Ecuador's ambition to establish itself as a notable player in the global dairy market.
+The signing of sanitary protocols with China for dairy exports underscores Ecuador\'s ambition to establish itself as a notable player in the global dairy market.

-Modified: 2025/07/28
+Modified: 2025/08/20